Chocolate Chip Cookie Brownies: Rich, dense, and incredibly gooey, these fudgy cookie brownies are a chocolate lover’s dream!

 And I don’t know what has more meaning than Chocolate Chip Cookie Brownies. 😉

 These pieces of joy start with brownie batter.
 I’ll be real with you, boxed brownie mix works fine here.
 In fact, I really enjoy boxed brownie mix.
-When you’re in a pinch, grab the good stuff (Betty Crocker or Ghiradelli are my personal favs) and get to baking (which is what I did here because I needed a quick dessert, but I have a great recipe for delicious homemade brownies, which you can find here =) ).
+When you’re in a pinch, grab the good stuff (Betty Crocker or Ghiradelli are my personal favs) and get to baking (which is what I did here because I needed a quick dessert, but I have a great recipe for delicious homemade fudge brownies, which you should probably make. =) ).
 But, if you have the time, make it from scratch.
 It sounds more impressive.
 And it tastes deliciously extra chocolately.
 And who doesn’t want extra chocolate?

 Seconds.
 Thirds.
 I’ll take it all.

 Okay, so after the brownie batter, which we will discuss later in the recipe, I use my favorite chocolate chip cookie recipe, which seriously cannot be beat.
 I am a fan of all chocolate chip cookies (cookies in general) but I firmly do believe my cookie recipe is the best.

 I might be biased, but try it.
 I challenge you to try it and not fall madly in love with it.